For more than a decade, the online source of pictures for PowerPoint has been the pictures available online at Office.com. Now this

 Within the Insert Pictures dialog box you'll find a list of online picture service providers, as shown in

 Figure 3, above.
-Additionally, if you are signed in within PowerPoint via your
+If you have signed in within PowerPoint via your

 Want to explore how you can search images using Bing's amazing image search functions?
 Refer to

 C. OneDrive: Within this option, you can access pictures uploaded to your OneDrive account and insert them within your

 PowerPoint slides.
 To learn more refer to our